-What Can a Handyman Do in King George in King George County, Virginia?
+What Can a Handyman Do Without a License in King George in King George County, Virginia?

 In King George, Virginia, a handyman can generally work without a Virginia contractor license only if each job is small enough to fit Virginia’s “contractor” definition threshold (in VA this is based on the total value of the contract).
 Once you cross the state thresholds, you must hold a Virginia contractor license through DPOR (Board for Contractors).
 Separately, electrical/plumbing/HVAC work is regulated and typically requires licensed tradespeople and permits even when a handyman is otherwise “exempt.”